nightswapping/ng-image-upload/README.md

     Get your AWS Credentials from the AWS console (id + secret key).
 Then create an SHA-1 HMAC from your policy using your secret Key.

- Amazon provides some examples in Ruby, Java and Python:
+    Amazon provides some examples in Ruby, Java and Python: http://aws.amazon.com/articles/1434/

-    http://aws.amazon.com/articles/1434/
+    Note that for data-centers located in Frankfurt, you need a SHA-256 HMAC and not a SHA-1

 5. Provide the signature to the directives